SamuelSiri/SamuelSiri/README.md

 - 🌐 **Building web apps** — full-stack stuff, from pretty UIs to APIs that don't crash (most of the time)
 - 🤖 **WhatsApp integrations** — making bots do the boring work so humans don't have to
-- 🧩 **Competitive programming** — grinding Codeforces and questioning my life choices
+- 🧩 **Competitive programming** — grinding Codeforces and mass solving problems
 - 🎨 **Ricing my setup** — because obviously that's more important than actual work

 ---